gounthar/dotfiles/README.md

 ![Archlinux Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/1/17/Archlinux-vert-dark.svg/1280px-Archlinux-vert-dark.svg.png)

-This repository contains all the things [Antoine Neveux](https://github.com/aneveux) is using in order to set up his development environment!
+This repository contains all the things [Antoine Neveux](https://github.com/aneveux) is using in order to set up his development environment.
 This is just a fork of his main repo in order to get this working on ARM machines.

 This branch is dedicated to the fabulous [XU4](https://www.hardkernel.com/main/products/prdt_info.php) machine.